 The Fix: Start by looking for family names.
 The best approach is often to consider names from the other side of the family, though there are no rules!
 Take a creative approach to honor names, and recognize that a great middle might be more than enough to satisfy.
 Or maybe you really are done with honor names after your firstborn, and it’s time to start fresh.

 Sometimes this problem is a consequence of using The Name, or more often The Family Name.
 But not always!
-Plenty of parents have a shortlist that spans styles, from the frilly and feminissa to the tailored and unisex, the super-traditional and buttoned down to the wild and Western.
+Plenty of parents have a shortlist that spans styles, from maximalist and baroque to tailored and spare, the super-traditional and buttoned-down to the wild and Western.

-The opposite problem presents just as many challenges.
 Maybe you named your sons Jackson and Julian, and now wonder if your daughter has to have a J name, too.
+Or everyone in your family has a super-Italian name.
+If you break this pattern or end this tradition, won’t your new arrival feel like the odd one out?

-And yet, it’s possible that you’re the only one picking up on certain things.
+Maybe.
+It’s possible that you’re the only one picking up on certain things.
 True, Beatrix, Eleanor, and Frances are all seven-letter names for girls with a classic feel that happen to be in alphabetical order.
 But betcha that the parents are the only ones who notice the letter count and the alphabetical order parts.
-There’s no need to start a name search for baby #4 with the letter G.
+There’s no need to start a name search for baby #4 with the letter G or H.

 Something happens when you become parents.
 Even if you didn’t know a lot of young children before you welcomed your firstborn, you almost certainly do now.
 You also hear more names – in your older child’s nursery school or playgroup, at swim lessons or church.
 Henry seemed like a reasonably uncommon name when you chose it – but now he’s one of three in your extended circle of friends!
 Even worse?
 One has a brother named Max, and the other has a sister called Sadie – both names on your original shortlist.